ahmadmssm/iOS_Bootstrap/README.md

 46. Added UITabBar controller MVP base class.
 47. Updated the default configurations Class to use builder design pattern instead of static methods.
 48. Added a new network gneric completion handler in addition to the older ones.
+49. Cancel any newtowrk request out of the box.
-49. How to use and documentation + references.
+50. How to use and documentation + references.

 ## Upcoming features